Semiconductor Equipment: Supercycle Or Bubble?

 Equipment has been installed already for MU and SK Hynix for 1Xnm and SSNLF at 18nm.
 As production ramps we could see additional purchases of equipment in 2017 for these nodes.
 However, I see DRAM manufacturers focusing on 3D NAND ramp and MU, in particular, on 3D XPoint."

-In other words, the runup in memory company revenues is a supply/demand phenomenon, not a bubble.
-While DRAM capacity increases are stagnant, equipment is being spent of 2D to 3D NAND conversion.
+In other words, the run-up in memory company revenues is a supply/demand phenomenon, not a bubble.
+While DRAM capacity increases are stagnant, equipment is being spent on 2D to 3D NAND conversion.
 Deposition, etch, and CMP equipment purchases have been and will be made for this conversion, but Korean equipment manufacturers are replacing AMAT as deposition equipment suppliers to Samsung and SK Hynix.
 Once SSNLF converts to EUV lithography, the multiple processing steps utilizing deposition, etch, and CMP will drop significantly, further impacting U.S. public companies AMAT and Lam Research (NASDAQ:LRCX).

 Foundries